The Ultimate Guide to Hip Pain Relief

 Trochanteric bursitis causes inflammation of the bursa over the outside of the hip joint.
 The bursa is a fluid-filled sac that reduces friction and cushions the points between the bones, tendons, and muscles.

-Bursas are located throughout the body, including the hips.
-The condition known as bursitis is an inflammation or irritation of the bursa that can cause irritation of the soft tissues that surround the muscles and bones of the hip.
+Bursae are located throughout the body, including the hips.
+The condition known as bursitis is an inflammation of the bursa that can cause irritation of the soft tissues that surround the muscles and bones of the hip.
 Rest, ice, and pain medications can help treat the condition.

 Tendonitis of the Hip